totemic-tools/poly_post/README.md

 end
 ```

-Then you can use tags in your markdown code blocks like so:
+Then you can use tags in your markdown code blocks like so and it will
+automatically highlight them:

 ````markdown
 ```elixir